-Mental health services in the Great Southern region are provided by organisations including the WA Country Health Service (WACHS) and various notfor-profit organisations.
+Mental health services in the Great Southern region are provided by organisations including the WA

+Country Health Service (WACHS) and various notfor-profit organisations.
 The WACHS Great Southern Mental Health Service (GSMHS) provides mental health care for inpatient and community clients in the region.
 The community teams consist of triage, adult, older adult, youth, child and adolescent teams.
 GSMHS also employs Aboriginal mental health workers to assist in providing culturally appropriate treatment.
 Community Mental Health clinics are located in Albany and Katanning.
 Youth Focus provides the region's headspace services, located in Albany, and also runs a web counselling service.

 A GP mental health treatment plan can be used to refer patients to psychiatrists, psychologists, counsellors, social workers and occupational therapists.

-Medicare data indicated that 7% of the population in the Great Southern utilised GP Mental Health Treatment Plans compared to 6% of the population across Country WA PHN (Australian Institute of Health and Welfare, 2020c).
-In the Great Southern 1% of the population accessed a clinical psychologist through the Better Access MBS program (Australian Institute of Health and Welfare, 2020c).
+The COVID-19 pandemic impacted utilisation of mental health services across the state.
+In 2020-21, 7.7% of the population in the Great Southern utilised GP mental health treatment plans, down from 8.2% in the previous year, but similar to the pre-pandemic rate of 7.5% in 2018-19 (Australian Institute of Health and Welfare, 2021d).
+In the Great Southern 1.8% of the population accessed a clinical psychologist through the Better Access MBS program (Australian Institute of Health and Welfare, 2021d).
 This is consistent with utilization across Country WA.